jeremyhahn/stackit/README.md

 ##### Existing CloudFormation Stacks

-Your stack can `--depend` on existing stacks.
-Any resource, output, or parameter whose ID matches a parameter key in the template will automatically have it's value passed into the stack during management.
+Your stack can `--depends` on existing stacks.
+Any resource, output, or parameter whose ID matches a parameter key in the template will automatically have it's value passed into the stack during creation/update.

 > Parameter values mapped using `--depends` override parameters defined in the parameter file.